psibi/psibi.github.io/content/about.md

 I previously worked in TCS R&D Labs at IIT Madras Research Park as a Researcher where I worked on GIS systems which were used to simulate traffic conditions of large cities.
-Then, I worked on with a startup named Inkmonk (I was their first engineering hire!) where my responsibilities included frontend, backend and doing devops.
+Then, I worked on with a startup named Inkmonk where I joined as their first engineering hire and handled frontend, backend, and devops.
 After that, I led a team at Pneuma Innovations where we built a Haskell based system for inventory management systems to support QSR.
 Then I moved on to work as a consultant for McKinsey & Company on some of